pengipengu/networking-cheatsheet/progress-tracker.md

 git push -u origin main 		->	Push na!

 git checkout -b name 			-> 	create and checkout(switch) sa new branch

+git push --set-upstream origin		-> 	basis where it will be pushed.
+							basically, clarifiy where it WILL be pushed. technically diba, yung -u yung "-upstream" pero if --set-upstream, manually mo ilink sa branch

 ==================================